bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 3: 01:13:15

-perfect see you Aviv thank you
+Perfect see you Aviv thank you

 Speaker 6: 01:13:19